ghghayes24/MECH105-Algorithms/README.md

 # MECH105-Algorithms
 These are the algorithms I created for MECH 105.
 ## Table of Contents
-1. Homework 2. *Algorithm 1* for Solving a simple electrical circut.
+1. _Homework 2_. *Algorithm 1* for Solving a simple electrical circut.
-2. Homework 2. *Algorithm 2* for Solving the degredation of Aqueous Bromide.
+2. _Homework 2_. *Algorithm 2* for Solving the degredation of Aqueous Bromide.
 3. Homework